freakout42/formax/README.md

 formax: enterprise-applications on terminals
 ============================================

-**formax** is a tool for developing and executing user-friedly character-based database applications with extreme efficiency.
+**formax** is a tool for developing and executing user friedly character based database applications with extreme efficiency.
 The concept of Oracle Forms is combined with curses as the terminal interface, ODBC for universal database access and JavaScript for the trigger language.
 The result is the most efficient solution possible for the end-user.
-The applications can also be build with minimal effort using a nocode approach.
-Click on the image for a non-technical description:
+The applications can be build with minimal effort using a nocode approach.
+Click on the image for a non technical description:

 [![formax](https://formax.freakout.de/assets/logo.jpg "formax")](https://formax.freakout.de/ "formax")